RangeshPandianPT/WEB-CALCULATOR/README.md

 # CodeAlpha_Calculator
 🧮 Basic Calculator

 A simple and functional calculator built using HTML, CSS, and JavaScript.
-This project demonstrates core front-end development skills by creating an interactive calculator capable of performing basic arithmetic operations.
+This project demonstrates core front-end development skills by creating an interactive calculator capable of performing basic arithmetic operations

+---

 ✨ Features